Can online mediation work?

-When you are not around a table where everyone can see your every move, it is very easy to check your email or social media profiles or just catch up with other work for a few minutes here and there.
-As soon as one participant sees another not paying attention, he or she feels that he or she too can be excused for a temporary mental absence.
+When I am around a table in a real room with real people, everyone can see my every move.
+On the other hand, online, I am visible only so long as I place myself in front of my device.
+It is therefore very easy for me to move myself a little in order to check my email or social media, or just catch up with other work for a few minutes here and there.
+As soon as another participant sees that I am not paying attention, he or she feels that he or she too can be excused for a temporary mental absence.

 Face to face, we humans communicate, fight or cooperate.
-Our instincts are honed to take in and process information obtained face to face far more efficiently than information obtained in some other way.
+That requires our instincts to be honed to take in and process information obtained face to face far more efficiently than information obtained from a screen.

 As far as online mediation is concerned that affects not only our attention span but our willingness to share information, to cooperate, and to commit.
-As a result, a promise to take a particular action in a face-to-face meeting always provides a higher level of commitment than the same promise given over the telephone, or, in this case, at a virtual meeting.
+As a result, a promise to take a particular action in a face-to-face meeting always provides a higher level of commitment than the same promise given over the telephone, or at a virtual meeting.